 A sell-to-open transaction is performed when you want to short an options contract, either a call or put option.
 The trade is also known as writing an option contract.

-Selling a put indicates a bullish sentiment on the underlying asset, while selling a call indicates bearishness.
+In options trading, selling a put typically indicates a neutral-to-bullish sentiment on the underlying asset, while selling a call indicates bearish or neutral sentiment depending on strategy, such as a covered call.

-When trading options, and specifically writing options, you collect the premium upon sale of the option.
-You benefit if you are correct in your assessment of the underlying asset price movement.
-You also benefit from sideways price action in the underlying security, so time decay is your friend.
+When writing options, you collect the premium upon the sale of the option.
+You may benefit if you are correct in your assessment of the underlying asset price movement.
+You may also benefit from sideways price action in the underlying security — essentially theta, or time decay — but this is only one factor that may influence option prices and could be outweighed by volatility or price changes.

 A sell-to-open order creates a new options contract.
-Writing a new options contract will increase open interest if the contract stays open until the close of that trading session, all other things being held equal.
+Writing a new options contract will increase open interest if the contract stays open through the close of that trading session, all other things being equal.

 How Does Sell-to-Open Work?

 A sell-to-open order initiates a short options position.
-If you sell-to-open, you could be bullish or bearish on an underlying security depending on if you are short puts or calls.
+If you sell-to-open, you could be bullish or bearish on an underlying security depending on whether you are short puts or calls.

-Writing an option gives the buyer the right, but not the obligation, to purchase the underlying asset from you at a pre-specified price.
+Writing an option gives the buyer the right, but not the obligation, to buy or sell the underlying asset from you at a pre-specified price.
 If the buyer exercises that right, you, the seller, are obligated to sell them the security at the strike price.

 Pros and Cons of Selling-to-Open

-Let’s explore three possible outcomes after selling-to-open a $100 strike call option expiring in three months on XYZ stock for $5 when the underlying shares are trading at $95.
+Let’s explore three hypothetical outcomes after selling-to-open a $100 strike call option expiring in three months on XYZ stock, trading at $95.
+You collect $5 in premium per share, or $500 total since an options contract typically controls 100 shares.

 1. For a Profit

 The purchase executes at $2.
-You have secured your $3 profit.
+You have secured your $3 profit, or $300 total across the 100 shares (not accounting for any fees or commissions paid).

 A buy-to-close order is similar to covering a short position on a stock.

 Keep in mind that the price of an option consists of both intrinsic and extrinsic value.
-The call option’s intrinsic value is the stock price minus the strike price.
-Its extrinsic value is the time value.
+Because the stock price ($90) is below the strike price ($100), the option has zero intrinsic value.
+The remaining $2 price consists entirely of extrinsic value, meaning the portion of an option’s value that exceeds its intrinsic value.

-Options pricing can be tricky as there are many variables in the binomial option pricing model.
+Options pricing can be complex, as there are many variables in pricing models, such as the Black-Scholes or binomial model.

 2. At Breakeven